All Episodes

 I immediately removed him from the campaign.

-Well, he's still my beating heart.
+Well, be still my beating heart.

 Now, in an unrelated story, but I think this might explain what happened to some people with Obama.

-There's some Science Daily from yesterday.
+Some Science Daily from yesterday.

 Never know.

-Results her study reveal that falling in love can elicit not only the same euphoric feeling as using cocaine, but it also affects intellectual areas of the brain.
+Results for her study reveal that falling in love can elicit not only the same euphoric feeling as using cocaine, but it also affects intellectual areas of the brain.

 Researchers also found falling in love only takes about a fifth of a second.

-Also oxytocin.
+Also, oxytocin.

 The love feeling also affects sophisticated cognitive functions such as mental representation, metaphors, and body image.

-The findings raise the question does the heart fall in love or does the brain?
+The findings raise the question: does the heart fall in love or does the brain?

-I would say the brain, but the heart's also related because the complex concept of love is formed by both bottom-up and top-down processes.
+I would say the brain, but the heart's also related because the complex concept of love is formed by both bottom-up and top-down processes from the brain to the heart and verse visa.

 For instance, activation in some parts of the brain can generate stimulations to the heart, butterflies in the stomach.